 We must not forget about Dian Cecht, a god of healing and medicine, and his two children, Miach and Airmid, and Goibniu, a god of metalsmithing.
 In Tuatha De Danann tradition, Manannán mac Lir, a god of the sea; Lugh, god of light, sun, and crafts; and his father, Cian, also play a crucial role.

-Other divine personalities included Donn, god of the dead and the Otherworld; Luchta, god of the craft who helped make magical weapons for the Tuatha De Danann and Ogma, associated with eloquence and language.
+Donn was a god of the dead and the Otherworld, while Luchta, a god of the craft, helped make magical weapons for the tribe, and Ogma was a master of eloquence and language.

 Two Victorious Battles Of Tuatha De Danann

 The tribe is associated with two great battles of Mag Tuired.
-In the first of them, they fought the Fir Bolg for the ownership of Ireland and the Tuatha de Danann won this battle.
-The Fir Bolg people were offered the Connacht province in Ireland and the two sides lived in peace.
+In the first of them, they fought the Fir Bolg for the ownership of Ireland, and the Tuatha de Danann won this battle.
+The Fir Bolg people were offered the Connacht province in Ireland, and the two sides lived peacefully.

-In the Second Battle of Mag Tuired, they confronted their traditional rivals, the Fomorians who were believed to represent the destructive or harmful powers of nature.
+In the Second Battle of Mag Tuired, they confronted their traditional rivals, the Fomorians, a symbol of nature's destructive or harmful powers.
 In this military encounter, the Tuatha were also victorious; however, it was a hard battle.
-The Fomorian king Balor's poisonous eye, killed Nuada, the first king of the Tuatha De Danann but Balor was killed himself by his grandson, Lugh.
+The Fomorian king Balor's poisonous eye killed Nuada, the first king of the Tuatha De Danann, but his grandson, Lugh, killed Balor himself.

-Balor struck down many Tuatha De Danann and he could conquer them all, but first, he had to meet his grandson, Lugh, and confront his skills with his deadly eye.
-Despite being half-Fomorian, Lugh fought on the side of the Tuatha De Danann and he played an important role in the Fomorians’ downfall.
+Balor struck down many Tuatha De Danann, and he could conquer them all, but first, he had to meet his grandson, Lugh, and confront his skills with his deadly eye.
+Despite being half-Fomorian, Lugh fought on the side of the Tuatha De Danann, and he played an essential role in the Fomorians' downfall.

 Tuatha Dé Danann And The Milesians